Chris Weatherly, LCSW/MPH (he/him/his)

 - Severe and Persistent Mental Illness

 - Social work education

-Little known facts: Chris is proud of his service in AmeriCorps and has spent one year as an AmeriCorps VISTA member in St. Bernard Parish, Louisiana; and another year as an AmeriCorps VISTA Leader supervising volunteers across the state of Alaska.
+Additional Information: Chris was born and raised in Tallahassee, Florida.
+He completed a joint master’s program at the Tulane University Schools of Social Work and Public Health in 2012.
+He is proud of his service in AmeriCorps and has spent one year as an AmeriCorps VISTA Member helping to manage a volunteer base camp in St. Bernard Parish, Louisiana; and another year as an AmeriCorps VISTA Leader supervising volunteers across the state of Alaska.